You’ve Likely Heard the Term Carpal Tunnel Syndrome, But Do You Actually Know What It Is?

 Carpal Tunnel Syndrome Symptoms

-There isn’t any one cause of CTS, and there isn’t even much data to support the widely-believed notion that long hours spent typing at a keyboard is one of the most common causes.
-More often than not, the problem begins from a combination of issues that cause swelling around the median nerve.
+There isn’t any one sole cause of carpal tunnel syndrome, and there actually isn’t much data to support the widely-believed notion that long hours spent typing at a keyboard is one of the most common causes.
+More often than not, the problem begins from a combination of issues and overuse that cause swelling around the median nerve.
 It is also believe that genetic predispositions are also at work, as some people have a smaller carpal tunnel than others, further limiting space for swelling and inflammation.
 Aside from general swelling, water retention during menstruation or pregnancy can also be enough to trigger symptoms.

 Are You At High-Risk?

 Speaking of menstruation and pregnancy, women develop carpal tunnel cases three times more than men on average.
-This could likely be a result of women naturally having smaller canals, which, again, allows for less breathing room in the carpal tunnel.
+This could likely be a result of women naturally having smaller canals, which, again, provides less room in the carpal tunnel.

-It’s very rare for children to develop CTS, but anyone with a nerve disorder is at increased risk, due to more sensitivity to swelling and nerve damage in general.
+It’s very rare for children to develop carpal tunnel syndrome, but anyone with a nerve disorder is at increased risk, due to an increased sensitivity to swelling and nerve damage in general.
 And to further debunk the keyboard typing myth, data shows carpal tunnel syndrome is three times more likely to occur among assembly line workers than among heavy computer users that stay on the machine for up to seven hours per day.

 Carpal Tunnel Syndrome Diagnosis

 As with any health condition, the sooner you are diagnosed the better your chances are for a full and fast recovery.
 During an examination to diagnose carpal tunnel syndrome, the afflicted areas are checked for signs of tenderness and swelling, and each finger will be tested for loss of sensation.